Reflections on World War II

 But one of things that made World War II – particularly the impact of the attack on Pearl Harbor – so unique, was the degree to which it affected citizens nationwide.
 Hundreds of miles away, while Feller was still in Norfolk, future major league umpire Augie Donatelli was working in the coal mines of Western Pennsylvania when he heard the news.

-“I worked outside as a coal dumper, and I worked inside as a loader, worked on the motors inside, and that was all there was to it,” said Donatelli in a digitized interview conducted by Larry Gerlach in the Museum’s PASTIME collection.
+“I worked outside as a coal dumper, and I worked inside as a loader, worked on the motors inside, and that was all there was to it,” said Donatelli in an interview conducted by Larry Gerlach.
 “I was still loading coal when the war broke out.
 I enlisted, but I was right near being drafted.
 I became a tail gunner in the Air Force.”